ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This section is intended for those creating protocols and solutions to understand the options available to ensure freshness.
 The way in which freshness is provisioned in a protocol is an architectural decision.
 Provisioning of freshness has an impact on the number of needed round trips in a protocol, and therefore must be made very early in the design.
-Different decisions will have significant impacts on resulting interoperability.
-This concern is why this section goes into sufficient detail such that choices in freshness will be compatible across interacting protocols, such as depicted in {{multievidence_diag}}.
+Different decisions will have significant impacts on resulting interoperability, which why this section goes into sufficient detail such that choices in freshness will be compatible across interacting protocols, such as depicted in {{multievidence_diag}}.

 Freshness is assessed based on the Appraisal Policy for Evidence or Attestation Results that compares the estimated epoch against an "expiry" threshold defined locally to that policy.